grahamonica/CraneLabAngleSensor/README.md

 ## Project Structure

-- `sensordata.py` - Generates simulated sensor data with configurable parameters
+- `sensordata.py` - Generates simulated sensor data with configurable parameters; I created this to progress while I wait for the mechanical setup to be completed.
+Other researchers can use this to test new ideas without having a physical implementation.
 - `individual.py` - Implements position estimation using individual sensor projections and least squares
 - `trilaterate.py` - Implements trilateration using distance measurements
 - `triangulate.py` - Implements triangulation using angle measurements